Robfaldo/CV/README.md

 ## Interests

-I love to be outside and enjoy everything from hiking trails, camping trips, skiing &amp; snowboarding to skydiving and hang gliding.
+* I love to be outside and enjoy everything from hiking trails, camping trips, skiing &amp; snowboarding to skydiving and hang gliding.
 I've been running the last couple of years and completed the 2018 Spartan Race.

-I love psychology and philosophy and can often be found reading something about how our minds work!
+* I love psychology and philosophy and can often be found reading something about how our minds work!
+* I've got into VR (PSVR), I think it's the future.